zeemohamed7/zeemohamed7/README.md

 ### Hi there 👋
-Welcome to my GitHub profile.

 ## About Me
 My name is Zainab, and I'm a software engineer who is currently studying Information Technology.
-I have a passion for web development and creating engaging user experiences.
-I'm proficient in HTML, CSS, and JavaScript, and I enjoy building responsive and interactive websites.
-I'm familiar with frameworks like React, Express, Django and more!.
-With a background in biotechnology, I strive to be at the forefront of my field and contribute a unique blend of technical and scientific experience to any project.
+With a background in biotechnology, I enjoy mixing my scientific and technical sides to create unique solutions to problems.